212: Godzilla vs. Megalon

 This is a reference to two television shows.
 The Courtship of Eddie’s Father was a sitcom that aired from 1969-1972.
 It starred Bill Bixby as a widower struggling to raise his young son alone.
 Then Came Bronson aired from 1969-1970; it starred Michael Parks as Jim Bronson, a young man traveling across America.

-Father, I wish I were you. –Well, hang in there.
+[Imitating Mrs. Livingston.]
+Oh, Mr. Eddie's father, I wish I was you.
+[Imitating Bronson.] –Well, hang in there.

 What, are they in a Roy Lichtenstein exhibit all of a sudden?